KyberNetwork/hackathon-bounties/README.md

 Reconstruct an orderbook by extracting information from Kyber's reserves (denoted as on-chain orders), while allowing users to create off-chain orders.
 It'll be interesting to see how settlement occurs between an on-chain and off-chain order.

 ### Status
-See if there's something we can do together
+Allow a recipient to be able to receive any incoming deposit / payment in their preferred token of choice inside Status's wallet.

 ### [Integration with MakerDAO's Collateralized Debt Position (CDP)](https://github.com/KyberNetwork/hackathon-bounties/issues/3)
-Allow CDPs to be closed with ERC20 tokens.
+Currently, closing CDPs requires the usage of MKR tokens.
+Make it such that 1-click closing of CDPs can be supported with other ERC20 tokens.

 ### [Arbitrage Programs](https://github.com/KyberNetwork/hackathon-bounties/issues/4)
 Make a DApp that takes advantage of market inefficiencies between Kyber and another venue!
 Take the bounty, keep the profit!